daz4126/daz4126/readme.md

 ⭐ I have built apps in React, Vue, Svelte, Express and Ruby on Rails

+⭐ I made [Nanny State](https://github.com/daz4126/Nanny-State) - a teeny tiny alternative to React

 ⭐ I've also got experience building small micro services using Sinatra

 📕(I wrote [a boook about that as well](https://www.amazon.co.uk/Jump-Start-Sinatra-Darren-Jones/dp/0987332147/))

-⭐ I built [Nanny State](https://github.com/daz4126/Nanny-State) - a teeny tiny alternative to React

 ⭐ I can also write HTML and CSS